Azerbaijan updates list of servicemen martyred in Patriotic War | News.az

 Azerbaijan updates list of servicemen martyred in Patriotic War

-Azerbaijan’s Defense Ministry has presented the photos, names, surnames, updated information about military ranks, and date of birth of 2,841 servicemen, who died as Shehids (martyrs) in the Patriotic War and were buried by January 11, as well as 64 servicemen considered as missing.
+Azerbaijan’s Defense Ministry has presented the photos, names, surnames, updated information about military ranks, and date of birth of 2,802 servicemen, who died as Shehids (martyrs) in the Patriotic War and were buried by December 21.

 May Allah rest the souls of all our Shehids!